nerc-project/nerc-docs/docs/get-started/get-an-allocation.md

 process.

-Once the project review page if completed, the PI is redirected to the project detail page and they see the status change to "project review pending."
+Once the project review page if completed, the PI is redirected to the project detail page and they see the status change to "project review pending".

 ![Project Review Pending Status](images/coldfront-project-review-pending-status.png)